The Pressure (song): Composition

 with a length of three minutes and fifty-nine seconds.
 The Pressure is a "smooth" song that moves along "subtly" and contains a guitar and a synth production, Gregory Adams of Exclaim noted the song's production as being "smooth and steady clack, airy, reverberated guitar noodling and the occasional shooting-star synth line".

 Christina Lee of Idolator described the song's production and musical style as containing "metallic slaps and a shaky beat".

 Ana Leorne, writing for The 405, highlighted the song's "cool, laid-back" production, which helps to highlight Aiko's vocals.
 According to Richard of DJ Booth "The Pressure" contains "layering wavy guitar riffs and ambient synths over a deliberate percussion".

 Lyrically the song was inspired by the Aiko's stress of finishing her debut album, during her first verse Aiko "maintains her cool" exhaling deeply, however during the song Aiko's lyrics become "sharper" with this concept being introduced in the lyric "You are such a liar / I never denied you, I was for sure," following the sharper verse Aiko becomes "flat-out dismissive".
 The lyric "I don't wanna see you go, but I don't have time to solve this / And you don't have the right" was interpreted by a reviewer from Direct Lyrics as Aiko reflecting on the "difficulty and stress she experienced while putting the finishing touches on "Souled Out"."

 Reception

 Upon release The Pressure was met with generally positive reviews from music critics.

-Jeff Benjamin of Fuse TV praised the singles production and compared it to the work of PBR&B singer Miguel, Benjamin also praised Aiko's vocals noting them as "spine-tingling".
+Jeff Benjamin of Fuse TV praised the singles production and compared it to the work of alternative R&B singer Miguel, Benjamin also praised Aiko's vocals noting them as "spine-tingling".
 Christina Lee of Idolator praised the song's production and commended the song's lyrical content especially the "sharper" lyrics.
 Gregory Adams of Exclaim gave the song praise calling the song "steamy" and praised the song's smooth and subtle production, Adams further gave praise to Aiko's delivery of the song's lyrics which he described as being done "? [sic]".